 1. Take breaks from your digital screens

-In between TVs, computer, tablet and mobile phones, digital screen exposure is at an all-time high and that is taking toll on your eyes.
+In between TVs, computer, tablet and mobile phones, digital screen exposure are at an all-time high and that is taking a toll on your eyes.
 To slow down aging eyes, take both mini and longer breaks from your digital gadgets to enable your eyes to have some rest.

-For mini breaks, do try the 20-20-20 rule: Every 20 minutes, look away from your screen and focus on an object 20 feet away for minimum 20 seconds.
+For mini-breaks, do try the 20-20-20 rule: Every 20 minutes, look away from your screen and focus on an object 20 feet away for a minimum of 20 seconds.
 This offers the small muscles in your eye the opportunity to relax for a moment.

 2. Prevent your allergy triggers

-If allergic reactions are causing you to have tired eyes easily, can consider take an antihistamine when required, use elimination method to identify potential triggers causing the strain to your eye.
+If allergic reactions are causing you to have tired eyes easily, can consider taking an antihistamine when required, use the elimination method to identify potential triggers causing the strain to your eye.

 3. Apply warm as well as awesome compresses.

 Relieved eye stress with warm and cool compresses placed on your eyes.
-This not only improve the look of your eyes, yet it offer your eye a wonderful relax treat.
+This not only improves the look of your eyes, yet it offers your eye a wonderfully relaxing treat.

-First apply a warm compress to help relax your eye muscular tissues, it raise the blood flow to your eyes.
-Then follow by placing a cool compress on your eyes, this minimizes the swelling and puffiness and also makes your eyes appear more sharp as well as awake.
+First, apply a warm compress to help relax your eye muscular tissues, it raises the blood flow to your eyes.
+Then follow by placing a cool compress on your eyes, this minimizes the swelling and puffiness and also makes your eyes appear sharper as well as awake.

 Applying warm and also chilly compresses is a natural home remedy for tired eyes.
 A sharp and energetic eye also will be more resistant to aging process.